ovis-hpc/ldms/ldms/man/ldmsd_peer_daemon_advertisement.rst

       Regular expression to match with hostnames of peer daemons

    [ip=CIDR]
-      IP Range in the CIDR format either in IPV4
+      IP Range in the CIDR format either in IPV4 or IPV6.
+For example, ip=10.0.1.0/30

    [disable_start=TRUE|FALSE]
       True to tell LDMSD not to start producers automatically